xm-online/tmf-ms-customer/README.md

 # tmf-ms-customer

-This application was generated using JHipster 7.8.1, you can find documentation and help at [https://www.jhipster.tech](https://www.jhipster.tech).
+This application was generated using xm-ms-template [https://github.com/xm-online/xm-ms-template](https://github.com/xm-online/xm-ms-template).

-This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
+This is a "microservice" application intended to be part of a microservice architecture.

-## How to use this template
-1. Clone xm-ms-template to separate folder.
-2. Start project in you local XM environment and check if it is working, run tests.
-3. Remove `.git/` folder before project modification.
-4. Add project to new git repository where it will evolve and live.
-5. Find and replace `tmf-ms-customer` term everywhere in the projects.
-6. Find end remove everything related to `ExampleEntityFirst` and `ExampleEntitySecond` (after checking how it is proposed to use)
-7. Do you need to use database:
-   - if YES - correct liquibase scripts in `resources/config/liquibase`
-   - if NO - remove liquibase scripts, config `XmDatabaseConfiguration` and commons `xm-commons-migration-db`
-8. Check all `com.icthh.xm.commons` libraries in `build.gradle` and remove redundant. try to keep minimum set of commons.

 ## Project Structure